timescale/docs/timescaledb/overview/release-notes/index.md

 ## 2.2.1 (2021-05-05)

-This maintenance release contains bugfixes since the 2.2.0 release.
+This maintenance release contains bug fixes since the 2.2.0 release.
 We deem it high priority for upgrading.

 This release extends Skip Scan to multinode by enabling the pushdown